dkp1903/devagram/SRS.md

       **Brief Description :**

       - Users can share message to other users.
-Message can have attachments like image, video, files(txt, doc, pdf etc).
+Messages can have attachments like image, video, files(txt, doc, pdf etc).

       **Step-By-Step Description :**

-      - User provide message(with / without) attachments and details of receiver.
+      - User provides message(with / without) attachments and details of receiver.
-      - System create socket connection between user and receiver.
+      - System creates a socket connection between user and receiver.
-      - System sends the message to receiver.
+      - System then sends the message to the receiver.

       ### 1.1.12 Checkout events around

       **Brief Description :**

-      - User can check events in surroundings and also at other places.
-To check surrounding events user need to provide his/her location.
+      - Users can check events in surroundings areas and also at other places.
+To check surrounding events user needs to provide his/her location.

       **Step-By-Step Description :**

-      - User ask for surrounding events.
+      - User asks for surrounding events.
-      - System ask for location.
+      - System asks for the location.
       - User provides location access.
-      - System shows the events details.
+      - System then shows the events detail.

       **or**

-      - User ask for events at particular location or user provide some keywords for event.
+      - User asks for events at particular location or user provides some keywords for event.
-      - System shows matched events details.
+      - System then shows matched events details.

       ### 1.1.13 Find other developers around

       **Brief Description :**

-      - User can see developers in surrounding.
+      - User can see developers in their surrounding.
 Only developers will be shown who has provided location details.

       **Step-By-Step Description :**

-      - User ask for developers in surroundings.
+      - User asks for developers in their surroundings.
-      - System verify users location, if location not provided ask for location.
+      - System verifies users location, if location not provided ask for location.
-      - System shows the developers in surroundings.
+      - System then shows the developers in users surrounding areas.

-      ### 1.1.14 Turn for notification for events
+      ### 1.1.14 Turn on notification for events

       **Brief Description :**

-      - User can turn on notification for events that he/she is following.
+      - User can turn on notifications for events that he/she is following.

       **Step-By-Step Description :**

-      - User can turn on the notification for event.
+      - Users can turn on the notification for events.
-      - System add user to notification list.
+      - System adds the user to the notification list.
-      - System provide push notification to user according to event.
+      - System provides push notification to the user according to the event.

       ### 1.1.15 See upcoming Hackathons

       **Brief Description :**

-      - User can see the details of upcoming hackathons.
+      - Users can see the details of upcoming hackathons.

       **Step-By-Step Description :**

-      - User ask for upcoming hackathons.
+      - User asks for details of upcoming hackathons.
-      - System provide details of upcoming hackathons.
+      - System provides details of upcoming hackathons.

       ### 1.1.16 Participate in hackathon